Loss-Based Variational Bayes Prediction: Theoretical Results

 We require the following a tail control condition on the prior.

 \begin{assumption} For any $\epsilon>\epsilon_n$, $\log\left\{\Pi\left[ \Theta(\epsilon)\right]\right\}\gtrsim -n\epsilon^2$. \end{assumption}

-\begin{remark} The above assumptions ultimately preclude cases where $\Theta $ can be partitioned into global parameters that drive the model, which are fixed for all $n$, and local parameters that represent time-dependent latent variables in the model and grow in a one-for-one manner with the sample size.
-As such, these assumptions are not designed to be applicable to variational inference in classes such as hidden Markov models. \end{remark}
+\begin{rem} The above assumptions ultimately preclude cases where $\Theta $ can be partitioned into global parameters that drive the model, which are fixed for all $n$, and local parameters that represent time-dependent latent variables in the model and grow in a one-for-one manner with the sample size.
+As such, these assumptions are not designed to be applicable to variational inference in classes such as hidden Markov models. \end{rem}

-The following is an intermediate result that gives a posterior concentration rate for the Gibbs posterior.
+To validate the usefulness and broad applicability of Assumptions \ref {ass:est}-\ref{ass:one}, we prove that these assumptions are satisfied for the GARCH(1,1) model used for the illustrative exercise in Section \ref{sec:toy} in the case of the logarithmic scoring rule, $S(y,f)=\log f(y)$, under weak moment assumptions on the observed data.